Santa Cruz Reserve 30 Carbon Wheelset Review

 The Reserve 30 Carbon wheels have a 30mm internal rim width that pairs really well with 2.3" to 2.6" wide modern trail tires.
 This width allows the user to run lower tire pressure with a greater air volume and effectively get more traction and suspension out of your tires.
 Like many carbon wheel manufacturers including the Race Face Next R31 and the Reynolds TR 309 S, Santa Cruz has settled on 28 spokes for both the front and rear wheel.
 In general, more spokes means more stiffness and durability, but in the case of carbon wheels, it seems like they are backing off the spoke count slightly with the goal of decreasing the stiffness slightly.
 This spoke count seems to achieve that goal, as the Reserve wheels don't feel harsh at all while still feeling stable and stiff in most situations.

 The one place where the Reserve 30 Carbon wheels were outperformed is in the freehub engagement.
 The DT350 hubs that came on our test pair roll very smooth and fast and have a history of reliability.
 That said, the freehub has a 3 pawl system paired with a 36 tooth drive ring that results in 10-degree engagement.
-Ten-degree engagement is fine if you've never experienced something better, in fact, it's twice as good as the 20-degree engagement on the DT Swiss E 1700 Spline wheels.
-On a premium set of carbon wheels, however, we would expect a higher performance freehub, like the 5-degree engagement, found on the Reynold TR 309 S, or the 3-degree engagement of the Race Face Next R31, both of which cost slightly less.
+Ten-degree engagement is fine if you've never experienced something better.
+On a premium set of carbon wheels, however, we would expect a higher performance freehub, like the 5-degree engagement, found on the Reynolds TR 309 S, or the 3-degree engagement of the Race Face Next R31, both of which cost slightly less.

 At our wheelset weigh in the Reserve 30 Carbon tipped the scales at 1,832g.
 Considering their durability and ride quality, we feel this is a respectable weight.
 They aren't the lightest wheels by any means, but unless you compare them side-by-side with the lighter wheelsets you'd never know.
-They weigh 34g less than the Roval Traverse Carbon, the heaviest carbon model in the test, but they weigh 56g more than the Race Face Next R31 and 94g more than the Reynolds TR 309 S, the two lightest models.
+They weigh 34g less than the Roval Traverse Carbon, the heaviest carbon model in the test, but 94g more than the Reynolds TR 309 S, one of the lightest models.

 Like most modern carbon mountain bike rims, Santa Cruz has made the Reserve with a hookless rim bead.
 This simplifies the process and allows for a more consistent carbon layup and a thicker and more durable rim bead.
 Additionally, they identified the spoke holes as another failure point and designed their rims with visible spoke hole reinforcements.
 Not only do these reinforcements strengthen the holes, but the fact that they are visible helps with quality control and ensuring the holes are drilled in exactly the right spot.
 While the DT350 hubs don't have the best engagement, we have no complaints about their durability, plus they have an excellent reputation for reliability.

 When the Reserve 30 Carbon wheels hit the market they definitely came in at a lower price point than most people were used to for a carbon wheelset.
 In the short period of time since then, several other brands have followed suit and the cost of getting a premium wheelset isn't quite as high as it used to be.
-That said, the Reserve 30 Carbon wheels are the most expensive in this test with a retail price of $1,599.
-This is only $50 more than the Reynolds TR 309 S, and $100 more than the Race Face Next R31, but a full $399 more than the Roval Traverse Carbon.
+That said, the Reserve 30 Carbon wheels are among the most expensive in this test at retail.

 While you can get slightly less expensive carbon wheels that offer a similar level of performance, we do still feel that the ride quality, durability, and lifetime warranty of the Reserve wheels still makes them a pretty good value.
 At this price, however, our testers were a little disappointed in the sub-par freehub engagement compared to the other top performers.
-The 3-degree engagement delivered by the Race Face and the 5-degree engagement of the Reynolds wheels feels far superior and higher performance and those wheels cost less.
+The 3-degree engagement delivered by the Race Face and the 5-degree engagement of the Reynolds wheels feels far superior.
 You can upgrade the star ratchet inside the DT 350's freehub to improve the engagement for around $100, increasing the cost of these already relatively expensive wheels.
-Again, the freehub engagement isn't a total deal breaker, we just have high expectations at this price.
+Again, the freehub engagement isn't a total deal-breaker, we just have high expectations at this price.

 — Jeremy Benson, Pat Donahue, Joshua Hutchens